 Now, fouling has always been part of boxing, though permissiveness has waxed and waned.
-There are some who fear we have entered a new era of no-holds-barred filth (perhaps inspired by the less restrained carnage in MMA?) and there exists some evidence to bolster this claim.
-Witness Abner Mares whacking away at Joseph Agbeko’s nether regions round after round while the referee looked on admiringly.
-Or Andre Ward‘s strategic and largely ignored use of his cranium.
-Or Sakio Bika‘s flagrant roughhousing and low blows in virtually every fight.
-Or Tyson Fury deliberately nailing Joey Abell in his unmentionables and receiving nothing from the referee but a politely worded request to please not do it again.
+There are some who fear we are in a new era of no-holds-barred filth (perhaps inspired by the carnage in MMA?) and there exists some evidence to bolster this claim.
+Witness Abner Mares whacking away at Joseph Agbeko’s nether regions round after round in 2011 while the referee looked on admiringly.
+Or Andre Ward‘s strategic and largely ignored use of his cranium, or his withering assault on Sergey Kovalev’s gonads in their 2017 rematch.
+Or Tyson Fury deliberately nailing Joey Abell in his unmentionables and receiving nothing from the ref but a politely worded request to please not do it again.
 Or, more recently, Yenifel Vicente smashing Jessie Magdaleno south of the border around eighty times before he was finally disqualified.

 In fact, few great champions did not incorporate some facet of dirty play into their game.
 Henry Armstrong made excellent use of his shoulders and head to maneuver an adversary, while Muhammad Ali liked to clutch the back of the neck, the resulting pushing and pulling working to tire out the opponent.
 Jack Dempsey enjoyed mauling his quarry, mixing forearm shivers and the occasional low blow into his attack, while George Foreman violently shoved his opponents, the better to gain punching room.